Simon S. James Expands Global Influence With Strategic Engagements Across Six Continents

 Simon S. James attending the 2024 IMF–World Bank Group Spring Meetings in Washington, D.C.

-Financier and strategist highlights 2025 with global engagements spanning finance, diplomacy and cultureSAUDI ARABIA, September 17, 2025 /EINPresswire / -- Simon S. James, a rising figure in international finance and diplomacy, continues to strengthen his global presence in 2025 with a series of high-level engagements and cultural appearances across six continents.
+Financier and strategist highlights 2025 with global engagements spanning finance, diplomacy and cultureSWITZERLAND, September 18, 2025 /EINPresswire / -- Simon S. James, a rising figure in international finance and diplomacy, continues to strengthen his global presence in 2025 with a series of high-level engagements and cultural appearances across six continents.
 Known for his measured approach to influence, James is building a reputation that bridges finance, governance and culture.

 During Art Basel in Hong Kong earlier this year, James was seen arriving at The Peninsula Hotel before entering the fair with fellow financiers.
 The appearance reflected his approach to visibility: intentional, understated and purposeful.
 Similar engagements have marked his schedule throughout 2025, from the Monaco Grand Prix and World Economic Forum in Davos to policy meetings in Washington and New York, and cultural events such as the Cannes Film Festival.